nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 ## (and that's ok)
 --
 # This should be an interesting project.
 notes: for you, for your team.
 This isn't torture, it's you digging to make your game better.
+This should be routine and if it isn't, it's partly that we've failed you and are trying to make it up to you now.
 --
 # If you aren't fascinated, ask yourself why.
+notes: Life is complicated and making a game relies on life, at least a little.
+If you aren't a student of life, if you aren't interested in humans, game design is going to be hard.
 --
+# is a different topic is better?
+--
-# ask yourself if a different topic is better, if a different direction is better
+# Is a different direction is better?

+note: sometimes we just need a different topic, a different idea, a different approach.

+--
+# Additional food for thought
+--
+# it takes experience & maturity to prioritize & scope work appropriately.
+--
+# The research helps demonstrate you have built those skills
 ---
-# during pitches tomorrow, look for 3 things:
+# during the mixer Thursday, look for 3 things:
 --
 # 1. Is the potential advisor excited?
+notes: This means that they are fascinated by your topic, they start suggesting games, papers, ideas on how to proceed.
 --
 # 2. Is the potential advisor well-versed in your potential topic?
+notes: This might require you to do a little work to figure out what the potential advisor makes, researches, or otherwise has done.
+Sometimes, this will be very different from the actual question on this which is, "Do they get the methods i'll have to use?"
 --
 # 3. Look for someone you get along with but you're a little afraid of.
 notes: the fear helps you focus and finish and that's what is needed.
 --
 # Done is better than perfect.
+---
+# Also: easier to finish something, and then use feedback to perfect it
+--
+# than try for perfect the first time
+--
+# A very smart person said that
 ---
 # Questions?